gmh5225/woodgrovedemo-webapi/README.md

 To ensure the communications between Microsoft Entra custom extension and your REST API are secured appropriately, Microsoft Entra External ID uses OAuth 2.0 client credentials grant flow to issue an access token for the resource application registered with your custom authentication extension.

 When the custom extension calls your REST API, it sends an HTTP Authorization header with a bearer token issued by Azure AD.
 You REST API validate the access token and its claims values.

+### [Option 1] Validate the access token in your code

 This example uses the [Microsoft.Identity.Web](https://www.nuget.org/packages/Microsoft.Identity.Web) library to validate the access token.

 In the [appsettings.json](./appsettings.json) file, update the following keys under the `AzureAd` element: